Saturday, December 18, 2010

 $130 per day for "background actors"

-$759 per day for "day performers" (single line of dialogue or speech - single day of work)
+$759 per day for "day performers" (single line of dialogue or speech - single day of work)$1,920 for three day performers

 $3,158 - $4,188 for weekly performers